An inductive model structure for strict $\infty$-categories: Introduction

+A $k$-arrow of an $(\infty,n)$-category is "invertible" if it is invertible up to $(k+1)$-arrows, which are themselves invertible up to $(k+2)$-arrows, and so on up to arrows of dimension larger than $n+1$, which are all assumed to be invertible.
+Therefore, proving that an arrow $c$ is invertible amounts to producing a tower $T_c$ of inverses, witnesses of invertibility, inverses of these witnesses, and so forth, up to arrows of dimension $n+1$.
+But when $n$ goes to $\infty$, there might be more than one way to define what it means for a cell to be invertible.

+We say that an arrow $c$ is \textit{coinductively invertible} when there is such a tower $T_c$ of inverses, witnesses of invertibility, inverses of these witnesses, and so forth, but that never ends.
+This is, for example, how invertibility is defined in the context of strict $\infty$-categories in \cite{lafont2010folk}, or how it is used in \cite{cheng2007omega}.

-The situation in the limit of the $\tau$-tower however is fairly different: Given an $(\infty,\infty)$-category in this sense, it corresponds to a collection of $(\infty,n)$-categories $X_n$ such that $X_n \simeq \tau_n X_{n+1}$, and an $n$-arrow corresponds to an $n$-arrow of $X_n$ (or of $X_k$ for $k >n$).
-In this setting one has an intrinsic notion of equivalence: an $n$-arrow is said to be an equivalence if it belongs to $X_{n-1}$ (equivalently if it is invertible in the $(\infty,n)$-category $X_n$).
-In this setting, coinductively invertible arrows do not have to be invertible if none of the higher cells witnessing the coinductive invertibility are not themselves invertible.
+Suppose first that we take the limit of the $\tau$-tower as our definition of an $\infty$-category, that is, an $(\infty,\infty)$-category $X$ corresponds to a collection of $(\infty,n)$-categories $X_n$ such that $X_n \simeq \tau_n X_{n+1}$.
+Note that, in particular, $X_n$ and $X_{n+1}$ have the same $k$-arrow for $k \leqslant n$, so we can talk about the set (or space) of $k$-arrows of $X$ for any $k$: it just means the set of $k$-arrows of $X_n$ for any $n \geqslant k$.
+In particular, there is another notion of "invertibility" that is present by definition: an $n$-arrow is said to be invertible if it belongs to $X_{n-1}$.
+In this case, we say that the arrow is "inductively invertible."
+Note that an arrow that has an inverse up to inductively invertible arrows is itself inductively invertible, but given a coinductively invertible arrow $c$, if none of the arrows of the tower $T_c$ are inductively invertible, the arrow $c$ might not be inductively invertible.

+If one takes the definition of the $\pi$-tower as our definition of an $(\infty,\infty)$-category, however, it is quite different: an $(\infty,\infty)$-category in this sense corresponds to a collection of $(\infty,n)$-categories $X_n$ such that $X_n \simeq \pi_n X_{n+1}$.
+In this definition, if an arrow $c$ is coinductively invertible in the previous sense, with a tower of inverses and witnesses $T_c$, then for each integer $n$, $\pi_n(T_c)$ is a tower of invertibility for the arrow $\pi_n(c)$, which is therefore invertible in $X_n$ for all $n$.
+Hence, the arrow should be considered invertible in $X$.

-To clearly show that the two are different, one can for example consider the $(\infty,\infty)$-category of cobordisms.
-In the limit of the $\tau$-tower one can define it by taking $X_n$ to be the $(\infty,n)$-categories of cobordisms.
-In this $(\infty,\infty)$-category, every arrow has a dual, so it follows from a result of E.Cheng (see \cite{cheng2007omega}) that every arrow in the cobordisms $(\infty,\infty)$-category is coinductively invertible, although there are many non-invertible $n$-arrows in $X_n$ for all $n$.
-Hence, if one were trying to define $X_n$ in the limit of the $\pi$-tower, it would be equivalent to an $\infty$-groupoid.
+To show more precisely that the two limits should really be different, one can for example consider the $(\infty,\infty)$-category of cobordisms (see for example \cite{baez1995higher}).
+In the limit of the $\tau$-tower, one can define it by taking $X_n$ to be the $(\infty,n)$-categories of cobordisms—which do satisfy $\tau_n(X_{n+1}) \simeq X_n$ and hence form a well-defined element of the limit of that $\tau$-tower.
+By definition, this $(\infty,\infty)$-category $X$ is such that $\tau_m(X) = X_m$, so informally, one recovers the $(\infty,m)$-category of cobordisms by dropping the non-invertible arrows of dimension $>m$.